 Samridhi, Kerala House

-Brown rice, sambar, cabbage thoren, beans sabzi, papad, pickle and delicious rasam and buttermilk make up the vegetarian thali here.
+Brown rice, sambar, cabbage thoren, beans sabzi, papad, pickle and delicious rasam and buttermilk make up the vegetarian thali at this state bhawan.
 Order the fried mackerel to amp it up.
 They serve Malabar parottas for dinner, and appams for breakfast.
 Extremely pocket-friendly, homely, coconut-infused goodness, with, of course, unlimited sambar.
 Getting a table there during lunch hours is a bit tough, so make sue you reach well before time.

 Although they boast of some great, non-vegetarian fare, we recommend ordering the vegetarian thali to get a taste of everything on offer.
 You can always order the prawn curry and the chicken fry separately for a meaty kick.
 Non-vegetarians are spoiled for choice on weekdays; their mutton curry and chicken fry is something you have to try.
 They have Hyderabadi biryani for weekend lunches (best for a hungover Sunday meal).
 Make sure you’re there before 1.30 pm!

 Apart from the regular dosa, idli and vada, Tamil Nadu House has some great finds, the Chicken Chettinad Biryani topping our list.
 They also have a bunch of Chinese dishes like chilli chicken, manchurian and fried rice.
 To sample a little of everything, opt for the South Indian thali (sambar, rasam, rice, kara kalambu, curd, chapati etc).